This post may contain affiliate links. Please read our disclosure policy.

 - Check on the corn frequently if you’re new to grilling.
 You want to make sure you are not singeing it.

 - Listen for kernels bursting.
-If you the popping sound, they’re done!
-Remove from the grate immediately to prevent dry out.
+If you hear a popping sound, they’re done!
+Remove from the grate immediately to prevent drying out.

 recipes with grilled corn: